-Traditional Pie Crust
+Tips for a Traditional Pie Crust

-1. Keep the butter cold
+1. Keep the Butter Cold

 Cold butter = flaky crust!
 Keep the butter refrigerated or even frozen until you’re ready to put it in your pastry.
 If you can see little chunks of butter in your dough, you’re on the right track!
-Those pieces leave behind little air pockets in your pastry after the butter melts in the oven, producing that perfectly flaky pie crust worthy of a Martha Stewart magazine cover.
+Those pieces leave behind little air pockets in your pastry after the butter melts in the oven, producing that perfectly flaky pie crust worthy of a magazine cover.

-2. Let the dough chill
+2. Let the Dough Chill

-3. Leave the oven shut
+3. Leave the Oven Shut

-Cinnamon-Roll Pie Crust
+Make a Cinnamon-Roll Pie Crust

-The simplicity of this recipe will have you whipping a pie together every time you have company over and kids will love it, too!
+The simplicity of this recipe will have you whipping a pie together every time you have company and kids will love it, too!
 They won’t be able to get enough of this crust, and it’s so basic you only need five ingredients to make it:

-- 1/2 cup (125 mL) of brown sugar
+- ½ cup (125 mL) brown sugar

-- 4 tbsp.
-(60 mL) of unsalted butter
+- 4 tbsp (60 mL) unsalted butter

-- 2 tbsp.
-(30 mL) of ground cinnamon
+- 2 tsp (10 mL) ground cinnamon

-- 1/2 teaspoon (8 mL) of vanilla extract
+- ½ tsp (2 mL) vanilla extract

 - 1 ready-made pie crust (or a homemade version)